Sourdough Starter

 The two groups work together.
 The acids produced by bacteria create an environment too acidic for most competing organisms, while the yeast thrives in it.
 This symbiosis is why a healthy starter is stable and resistant to contamination.

-How to make a sourdough starter from scratch
+How do you make a sourdough starter from scratch?

 The sourdough starter ingredients are simple: flour and water.
 That's it.
 No commercial yeast, no sugar, no yogurt.
 The wild yeast and bacteria come from the flour itself and the air in your kitchen.